kanglicheng/code-school/ruby/readings/gemfile.md

 bundle exec rails g migration AddIndexToUserIdOnTasks
 ```

-If you do not use `bundle exec` before running a command like `rspec spec/my_spec.rb`, your shell will use the current global version of that gem.
+If you do not use `bundle exec` before running a command like `rspec spec/my_spec.rb`, your shell will use the current global version of that gem instead of the one specified in `Gemfile.lock`.
 You can find out the global version of a gem with the `-v` flag.

 ```
 rails -v